 - The first step a creditor does is to file a lawsuit in court and need to get served by the county sheriff or process server summoning consumer to court

 - More than 90% of those who get served do not show up to court

-- The judge then enters a default judgment against debtor
+The judge then enters a default judgment against the debtor.

 There are three things one can do to clear judgment.